 - 2.3.1.
-It was not possible to arrange a consultation meeting with the Environment Agency to confirm the methodology and design principles applied to this assessment.
-The Scoping Opinion response from the Environment Agency does, however, confirm the need for a WFD assessment of the proposed watercourse diversion. - 2.3.2.
-In the absence of a meeting with the Environment Agency, the WFD assessment has been undertaken based upon a set of design principles and using professional judgement. - 2.3.3.
+It was not possible to arrange a consultation meeting with the Environment Agency to confirm the methodology and design principles applied to this assessment prior to the submission of the planning application.
+The Scoping Opinion response from the Environment Agency does, however, confirm the need for a WFD assessment of the proposed watercourse diversion.
+However, a meeting was held with the Environment Agency on 5 May 2020. - 2.3.2.
+In the absence of a meeting with the Environment Agency prior to the submission of the planning application, the WFD assessment was undertaken based upon a set of design principles and using professional judgement. - 2.3.3.
 The Applicant has worked on the assumption that the proposed watercourse diversion will be acceptable to the Environment Agency and that it opens the opportunity to deliver improvements to the physical form and function of the watercourse, for which it is currently failing under WFD. - 2.3.4.
 The WFD assessment has been undertaken based on indicative design principles only due to the watercourse diversion being subject to outline planning consent only at this stage.
 These design principles are stated in Table 2-1. - 2.3.5.
 Detailed surveys, such as sediment sampling and analysis, fish and macroinvertebrate surveys, have not been undertaken for the outline planning application site.
 The need for detailed surveys is deferred to support the full planning application.